David Beamish, DeFelsko Corporation

-Digital, noncontact infrared thermometers can also be used to measure surface temperature.
+Digital, noncontact infrared thermometers, such as the PosiTector IRT or PosiTector DPM IR, can also be used to measure surface temperature.
 Read the instrument’s instructions carefully.
-The further away from the surface the device is held, the larger the area of measurement is -- causing potential error.
+The further away from the surface the device is held, the larger the area of measurement is—causing potential error.

 Some meters calculate dew point temperature only, but the more practical instruments have an attached surface temperature probe (Figure 4).
-A probe allows a meter to calculate and display the important delta value -- the difference between the surface and dew-point temperatures.
+A surface temperature probe allows a meter to calculate and display the important delta value—the difference between the surface and dew-point temperatures.

-Some digital instruments continuously and simultaneously display all five environmental parameters on the liquid crystal display .
+The PosiTector DPM Dew Point Meter continuously and simultaneously display all five environmental parameters on the liquid crystal display.
 Not only are the values displayed, but these values can be stored in the gage’s memory at the press of a button along with the date and time.
-Better yet, input a time interval and the gage can be left unattended to record all five values at that interval -- say every 15 minutes or every hour (Figure 5).
+Better yet, input a time interval and the gage can be left unattended to record all five values at that interval—say every 15 minutes or every hour (Figure 5).
+The recorded data can be stored until the dew point meter is retrieved from the location, or the user can enable remote monitoring and see live data from the field.
 This is handy for keeping a complete record of environmental conditions leading up to, during, and after application of the coating.

-All-in-one instruments usually provide high accuracy, greater simplicity, and faster response than mechanical methods.
+All-in-one instruments, such as the PosiTector DPM Dew Point Meter, usually provide higher accuracy, greater simplicity, and faster response than mechanical methods.
 Their easy, one-handed operation is handy when climbing a ladder or scaffold or when reaching distant locations and small, hard-to-reach areas.
 Output on the display is fast and continuous.

 Another advantage that digital instruments provide is that they take much of the guesswork out of measuring.
 Many models have alarms that automatically alert the user when the surface temperature is too close to the dew-point temperature; this feature signals the high risk of moisture formation.
 Most display in both Celsius or Fahrenheit units.
 Some record the surface temperature value only after that value has stabilized.
 In other words, touch a cold or hot surface and the instrument will measure the temperature reading as it drops or rises to the actual surface temperature.
 In a few seconds, once the gage determines that the reading has stabilized, the gage beeps and freezes the display.
 This is particularly handy when measuring remote areas where the display is difficult or impossible to view.

-2. ISO 8502-4:1993, “Preparation of steel substrates before application of paints and related products -- Tests for the assessment of surface cleanliness -- Part 4: Guidance on the estimation of the probability of condensation prior to paint application” (Geneva, Switzerland: ISO, 1993)
+2. ISO 8502-4:2017, “Preparation of steel substrates before application of paints and related products — Tests for the assessment of surface cleanliness —that both the wet and dry bulb Part 4: Guidance on the estimation of the probability of condensation prior to paint application” (Geneva, Switzerland: ISO, 2017)

-3. ASTM E337-02, “Standard Test Method for Measuring Humidity with a Psychrometer (the Measurement of Wet- and Dry-Bulb Temperatures)” (West Conshohocken, PA: ASTM 2002)
+3. ASTM E337-15, “Standard Test Method for Measuring Humidity with a Psychrometer (the Measurement of Wet- and Dry-Bulb Temperatures)” (West Conshohocken, PA: ASTM 2015)